Wellesley College: Athletics

 Wellesley also fields club teams in archery, alpine & Nordic skiing, equestrian, ice hockey, rugby, sailing, squash, Ultimate Frisbee, and water polo.
-Squash was originally a varsity sport but was downgraded to a club sport status in 2017.
-In addition, there is a Quidditch team that competes with teams from other colleges and universities in the area.
+Squash was originally a varsity sport but was downgraded to a club sport status in 2017 when the college left the proper division.
+Recently, ultimate frisbee competed at nationals and ranked 2nd (2022) and 7th (2024).

 From 1943 to 1946, Judy Atterbury won multiple national intercollegiate women's tennis championships in both singles (1943, 1946) and doubles (1943, 1944).
 Nadine Netter won the Eastern Women's College Tournament in 1962, and was the Eastern Intercollegiate Champion and New England Intercollegiate women's Tennis Championship winner in 1965.